Real-Skill/javascript-tasks/README.md

-#Promisie bug
+# Promise bug

-##Summary
+## Summary

-Fix promise broken chain.
+You should fix this promise broken chain.

-##Goal
+## Goal

 We've got a function called app, that accepts 3 callbacks.
-Each callback returns promise.
+Each callback returns a promise.
-First it should invoke callback A.
+First, it should invoke callback A.
-If A resolves, app should invoke B with on param, the value resolved by A.
+If A resolves it, the app should invoke B with the value resolved by A on param.
-If A rejects, the error should be handled by C and B should not be invoked.
-In this case app should return result of C invocation.
+If A rejects it, the error should be handled by C and B should not be invoked.
+In this case the app should return the result of C invocation.
-If both A and B resolve, app should return value resolved by B.
+If both A and B resolve, the app should return the value resolved by B.

-`app.js` contains a first attempt to solve this, but not all tests are passing.
+`app.js` contains the first attempt to solve this, but not all tests are passing.
 Please fix that.

-##Setup
+## Setup

 To install dependencies from package.json:

-    yarn install
+    npm install

 To run tests in development mode:

     mocha --watch

-To run verify jshint and tests:
+To run jshint and tests:

-    yarn test
+    npm test

-To run verify jshint and tests with human readable output:
+To run jshint and tests with human readable output:

     grunt --force